We have restructured our Agricultural Health Core Course in 2024.

 Intermediate Ag Health

-Our Intermediate Ag Health program is the combined “online modules” that we have presented previously in this newsletter.
-We now have 11 one-hour modules available on a variety of hazards on the farm, designed to be taken on a computer, with a pre- and post-test integrated into each module’s course.
-Each course is a stand-alone, and we are revising the website to provide topic grouping that may be suitable for different agricultural operations or specialty student interests.
+Our Intermediate Ag Health program is the combined “online modules” that we have presented previously with our 40-hour course.
+We have 11 one-hour modules available to introduce students to many hazards on the farm.
+These courses are designed to be taken on a computer, with a pre- and post-test integrated into each module’s course.
+Each course is a stand-alone, taking generally one hour to complete.
+Visit the main Intermediate Ag Health Courses here

 Ag Health Academy

-If you would like to be involved as an expert for the Ag Health Academy, please email us at cph-greatplainscenter@uiowa.edu.
+If you would like to be enrolled in the Ag Health Academy, please email us at cph-greatplainscenter@uiowa.edu.

 Solutions Workshops